 - Bai Zhu (White Atractylodes)

 Bai Zhu is a warm, bitter-sweet herb known to invigorate and strengthen the spleen and can be used to eliminate night sweats and dampness.
-This nutritive herb can also be used to regulate blood sugar levels and prevent blood stagnation.
+This nutritive herb for hormone balance can also be used to regulate blood sugar levels and prevent blood stagnation.
 One note of caution is that women who are dehydrated may not want to use this herb because of its diuretic effect.
 White atractylodes is available as a whole herb that can be brewed in tea or found as a powder, extract or decoction.

 - Dang Gui (Angelica Root)